pegaz/go-tmpl/README.md

 `go get github.com/pegaz/go-tmpl`

-Then compile from within the project directory:
+Then compile it from within the project directory:

 `go build`